 2018 BTG House & Garden Tour

-Plans and research are well underway to conduct the 2018 BTG House Tour during Week 3 of the 2018 season.
+The 2018 BTG House Tour occurred on Thursday July 12 Week 3 of the 2018 season.
 Each biennial house tour is unique - the theme, the location, combination of homes.
-The 2018 season will be expanding the focus on gardens on display offering both a self guided tour as well as master gardeners giving talks at specific gardens scheduled throughout tour day.
+The 2018 tour expanded the focus to adding gardens on display offering both a self guided tour as well as master gardeners and docents giving talks at specific gardens scheduled throughout tour day.
 BTG also celebrated the 100th anniversary of the dedication of our Arboretum, which was just certified by Arbnet.org as a Level 1 Arboretum.

 Questions?
 Please contact email@example.com

 Thank you for spending the day at the Chautauqua Institution from 8am to 8pm on a self-guided walking tour of 12 exceptional homes on July 12.
 The tour included historic old cottages, but also many new or newly renovated homes on the north end, including the President's Cottage.
 Maps and descriptions of the gardens, available upon arrival, enabled visitors to tour the grounds and gardens.
 House Tour ticket allowed attendance at the 10:45am and 2pm lectures and discounts at select shops and restaurants.

 Scroll thru a slide show of 2016 house tour highlights.
 Thank you again to our home owners, volunteers and patrons!